 The Board is constantly mindful of the need to safeguard the interests of the Group's stakeholders.
-In order to facilitate the effective discharge of its duties, the Board is guided by the Board Charter which was adopted by the Board in 2013 and the same was published on the corporate website.
+In order to facilitate the effective discharge of its duties, the Board is guided by the Board Charter, which was reviewed and revised by the Board on 21 February 2017 and 28 March 2018.
+The Board Charter has been published on the Company's website at www.timwell.com.my.

 The Board Charter serves to ensure that all Board members acting on the Group's behalf are aware of their expanding roles and responsibilities.
 It sets out the strategic intent and specific responsibilities to be discharged by the Board members collectively and individually.
 It also regulates on how the Board conducts business in accordance with Corporate Governance principles.
-The Board Charter is reviewed regularly to ensure that it complies with the best practices and regulations and the last review of the Board Charter was conducted on 21 February 2017.
+The Board Charter is reviewed periodically to ensure that it complies with the best practices and regulations.

 The Board has set the management authority limit and retained its authority of approval on significant matters.
-The Board has also formalised its responsibilities and functions as well as the division of responsibilities and powers between the Board, management and Board Committees in its Board Charter.
+The Board has also formalised its responsibilities and functions as well as the division of responsibilities and powers between the Board, Board Committees and Management in its Board Charter.
 This Board Charter also provides a basis to the Board in assessing its own performance and that of its individual directors.
 Key matters such as approval of annual and interim results, acquisitions and disposals, as well as material agreements are reserved for the Board.

-The responsibility for the operation and administration of the Group is delegated by the Board to the CEO and management.
+The responsibility for the operation and administration of the Group is delegated by the Board to the CEO and Management.

-As set out in Board Charter, the Board, whilst supportive of the management, must:-
+As set out in Board Charter, the Board, whilst supportive of Management, must:-

-- approve and proactively participate in strategic decisions. - challenge management with questions based on informed knowledge; - oversee management's plans, decisions, and actions; - monitor management's ethical conduct, financial reporting and regulatory compliance; - play a critical role in ensuring sound and prudent policies and practices of the Company; - · be capable of effectively achieving good governance and protecting the interests of shareholders; and - proactively support and have continuous oversight over risk management, internal controls and compliance matters involving the Company.
+- · approve and proactively participate in strategic decisions; - · ensure adherence to its fiduciary obligation; - challenge Management with questions based on informed knowledge; - oversee Management's plans, decisions, and actions; - · monitor Management's ethical conduct, financial reporting and regulatory compliance; - play a critical role in ensuring sound and prudent policies and practices of the Company; - be capable of effectively achieving good governance and protecting the interests of shareholders; - · ensure that there is a sound framework for internal control and risk management; - set the risk appetite within which the Board expects Management to operate and ensure that there is an appropriate risk management framework to identify, analyse, evaluate, manage and monitor significant financial and non-financial risks. - establish a succession planning for Board and Senior Management, including the implementation of appropriate systems for recruiting, training and determining the appropriate compensation benefits; and - promote good corporate governance culture within the Group, which reinforces ethical, prudent and professional behavior.